ChristianFeliks/BMP-image-transformation/README.md

 # BMP-image-transformation
 Simple BMP transformation tool.
 Created by Christian Feliks.
+This is a copy from my private repository and is meant for job application purposses.

 ### USAGE:
-$./bmp FILE]...
+$./bmp [FILE]...
 [OPTION]

 ### EXAMPLE:
   $ bmp -i input.bmp -o output.bmp -r